 Parents are a child's first and most important teachers.
 Their involvement is critical to the success of their children.
-To strengthen parental involvement in the learning process, each provider shall be required to submit to SC First Steps 4K a Parent Education and Involvement Plan.
+To strengthen parental involvement in the learning process, each provider will participate in a Parent Education and Involvement Plan for First Steps 4K.